romarcg/traversability_estimation/README.md

-# Complementary material for the submission to RA-L - ICRA 2018
+# Complementary material for the submission entitled "Learning Ground Traversability from Simulations" to RA-L - ICRA 2018

 > **All the supplemented material is presented anonymously**